ropensource/Docs/en-us/Development/[English]-migrate-ethereum-contract.md

 After the command is executed,project directory structure is as follows:

-- `contracts/`: Solidity contract directory
+- `contracts/`: solidity contract directory

 - `migrations/`: depoly file directory